Trying to decrease your exposure to microplastics?

 You can use them to wrap up sandwiches or fruit or place them over bowls or other containers instead of using saran wrap.

 Bee’s Wrap is perhaps the most well-known brand for beeswax wraps, but there are a lot of brands making them these days!
-You can find plenty of great small businesses on Etsy and you can also find beeswax wraps at big box stores like Target and Walmart.
+You can find plenty of great small businesses on Etsy and you can also find beeswax wraps at big box stores like Walmart.
 You can find them in lots of different sizes and fun designs.

 5. Veggie-Saver Bags